How Are Automakers Responding to Trump’s Tariffs?

 Stellantis (Alfa Romeo, Chrysler, Dodge, Fiat, Jeep, Maserati, Ram)

 The automaker has announced both layoffs as it halts production on some imported (and less than popular) models and sales incentives as it tries to bring down its on-hand inventory.
-Production of the Canada-made Dodge Charger electric vehicle and Chrysler Pacifica and Voyager minivans has been halted for two weeks beginning April 7, while the Mexican-made Jeep Compass and Wagoneer S electric SUV will be stopped from April 7 through the end of the month.
+Stellantis halted retooling and other prep work for the next-generation Jeep Compass at one of its Canadian plants on Feb.
+20 and is reevaluating its product plans for the model.
+Production of the Canada-made Dodge Charger EV and Chrysler Pacifica and Voyager minivans stopped for two weeks beginning April 7, while the Mexican-made Jeep Compass and Wagoneer S electric SUV was stopped from April 7 through the end of the month.
 This has resulted in the knock-on effect of laying off nearly 1,000 personnel at five American plants that supply components to those vehicles.
+Additionally, the base Dodge Charger Daytona R/T was cancelled for 2026, most likely as a result of the uncertain tariff policies to import it from Canada.

-Simultaneously, Stellantis has matched Ford in offering employee pricing for everyone on its inventory and announced the “America’s Freedom of Choice” program, which runs through April 30.
+Simultaneously, Stellantis has matched Ford in offering employee pricing for everyone on its inventory and announced the “America’s Freedom of Choice” program, which was initially set to run through April 30 but was subsequently extended through June 2.
 Shoppers will be able to choose from employee pricing or significant cash discounts on 2024 and 2025 models, with a couple of exclusions on high-demand performance models like the 2025 Ram 1500 RHO and 2025 Jeep Wrangler Rubicon 392.

 Toyota Motor Corp.
 (Lexus, Toyota)